keptn/lifecycle-toolkit/docs/content/en/docs/concepts/workloads/_index.md

 the pre- and post deployment checks of a workload.
-In its state, it keeps track of the current status of all checks, as well as the overall state of the Pre Deployment phase, which the scheduler can use to determine whether the deployment should proceed and whether the pod should be bound to a node or stay pending.
+In its state, it keeps track of the current status of all checks, as well as the overall state of the Pre Deployment phase, which the scheduler can use to determine whether the deployment should proceed.
+`KeptnWorkload` instances refer
-`KeptnWorkload` instances have a reference to the respective Pod/DeamonSet/StatefulSet/ReplicaSet, to check whether it has reached the desired state.
+to the respective Pod/DeamonSet/StatefulSet/ReplicaSet, to check whether it has reached the desired state.
 If it detects that the referenced object has reached its desired state